Weakly modular graphs and nonpositive curvature: Main results

 \begin{corollary} A graph is modular if and only if it is locally modular and its square complex is simply connected. \end{corollary}

 Let us also formulate the following version of Theorem~\ref{t:lotoglo2} and Corollary~\ref{t:lotoglo_mod}.
-It is in the vein of the ``local" characterization for dual polar spaces of Brouwer-Cohen \cite{BroCo}, and will be of use in Section~\ref{s:dupol}.
+It is in the vein of the ``local" characterization for dual polar spaces of Brouwer-Cohen \cite{BroCo}, and will be of use in Chapter~\ref{s:dupol}.

 \begin{theorem} Every locally weakly modular (respectively, locally modular) graph arises as a quotient of a weakly modular (respectively, modular) graph by an automorphisms group action with the minimal displacement at least $7$. \end{theorem}